Training Efficient Controllers via Analytic Policy Gradient: Conclusion

 APG algorithms have the potential to rely on little training data and allow fast computation during runtime, bridging the gap between RL and MPC.
 We proposed a receding-horizon implementation of APG with a curriculum learning scheme that improves training stability and enables the application of APG on more complex and longer-horizon problems.
 Through controlled experiments on a CartPole, a quadrotor, and a fixed-wing task, we showed that our approach outperforms both commonly used model-free and model-based RL algorithms in terms of tracking error.
 We showed that the tracking performance is comparable to MPC, while reducing the computation time on deployment by more than an order of magnitude.
 Finally, we highlight the advantages of learning-based control by applying our APG controller on a vision-based control task, and demonstrate the sample efficiency of APG when adaptating to new environments.

 We note that our problem formulation as a fixed-horizon tracking task implies two limitations.
-Firstly, the presented methodology is only demonstrated on control tasks with a relatively short horizon (up to $\SI{5}{\second}$ in the future).
+Firstly, it is only demonstrated on control tasks with a relatively short horizon (up to $\SI{5}{\second}$ in the future).
 A long horizon is in principle possible but may lead to training instability (e.g. exploding gradients).
 Secondly, we tested our framework on settings with (a) known dynamics and (b) given reference trajectory only.
-We note, however, that such tasks are commonly found in robotics and we have already provided evidence that our approach also works with highly non-realistic references (e.g. linear trajectory in fixed-wing flight), and with learned dynamics.
-We thus consider gradient-based policies, in particular combined with curriculum learning schemes, promising for a various control tasks.
-It offers a good trade-off between performance, efficiency and flexibility, and should receive more attention in the control field.
+Future research on real robots will therefore be necessary and may lead to additional insights.
+However, this paper's evaluation of common robotics tasks in simulation, provides initial evidence that the presented approach works with highly non-realistic references (e.g. linear trajectory in fixed-wing flight), and with learned dynamics.
+We thus consider gradient-based policies, in particular, combined with curriculum learning schemes, promising for various control tasks.
+It offers a good trade-off between performance, efficiency, and flexibility, and should receive more attention in the control field.